Afrosofttech/Dokuwo/README.md

 ## Career portal

-This is a simple software that makes job applications easy and and brings together companies and potential employees.
+This is a simple software that makes job applications easy and and brings together Recruiters and potential employees.

 ---